userdyk-github/userdyk-github.github.io/_posts/LAN02/2019-08-13-LAN02-Conversation.md

 - What is the deal with you and him?
 - Don't expect me to be a nice guy.
-- you are way off, pal.
+- You are way off, pal.
 - I might have had feelings for her at one time, not anymore.
 - Where are you going with that disk.
 - If you press that button,  you are in very big trouble.